-"and follow not their vain desires, diverging away from the truth that has come to you.
-To each among you, We have prescribed a law and a clear way" [al-Maa'idah 5:48]
+- {and follow not their vain desires, diverging away from the truth that has come to you.
+To each among you, We have prescribed a law and a clear way} [Qur'aan 5:48] - {For every nation We have ordained religious ceremonies which they must follow} [Qur'aan 22:67] which means, a festival which is for them alone.

-"For every nation We have ordained religious ceremonies which they must follow" [al-Hajj 22:67] - which means, a festival which is for them alone.
+Many Muslims have been led astray by the alluring attractions of the enemies of Allaah, particularly the Christians with their major festivals such as Christmas, which is the celebration of the birth of the Messiah 'Eesa (Jesus, may Alaah exalt his mention) - and the Christian New Year.
+Muslims attend parties on these occasions in the Christians' countries, and some of them have brought these things back to Muslim countries - we seek refuge with Allaah.
+A great disaster is the huge preparations which are made on a global scale and at the level of the major Christian countries to celebrate the end of the second millennium and the beginning of the third millennium since the birth of the Messiah, son of Maryam

-Many Muslims have been led astray by the dazzling attractions of the enemies of Allaah, especially the Christians with their major festivals such as the celebration of the birth of the Messiah (peace be upon him) - i.e., Christmas - and the Christian New Year.
-They attend Christian parties on these occasions in their (Christians') countries, and some of them have brought these things back to Muslim countries - we seek refuge with Allaah.
-A great disaster is the huge preparations which are being made on an international scale and at the level of the major Christian countries to celebrate the end of the second millenium and the beginning of the third millenium since the birth of the Messiah, son of Maryam (peace be upon him).
-If the world is teeming with Christian celebrations during a regular New Year, how will it be at the end of a Christian century (the twentieth century) and the end of a millenium (the second millenium)?
+(Mary), may Allaah exalt their mention.
+If the world is teeming with Christian celebrations during a regular New Year, how will it be at the end of a Christian century (the twentieth century) and the end of a millennium (the second millennium)?
 It is a major event for which the Christians are preparing in a manner appropriate to its huge significance.